-In our opinion the financial statements:
+In our opinion the financial statements:.

-- give a true and fair view of the state of the charitable company's affairs as at 31 August 2016 and of its incoming resources and application of resources, including its income and expenditure, for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, and in accordance with the requirements of the Companies Act 2006; - have been prepared in accordance with the Academies Annual Accounts Direction issued by the Education Funding Agency.
+- give a true and fair view of the state of the Academy's affairs as at 31 August 2017 and of its results for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, and in accordance with the requirements of the Companies Act 2006; - have been prepared in accordance with the Academies Annual Accounts Direction 2016 to 2017 issued by the Education and Skills Funding Agency.